 Visitors can do a self-guided tour of the Titanic Pump House as well as the Titanic Dock.
 Walking around and climbing down into the Thompson Graving Dock gives you a good sense of the massive size of these ocean liners as the whole footprint of the graving dock would have been the size of the ship’s hull.
 Informational placards tell you about its construction, fitting out, the lives of the dock workers, and how the pump room worked.

 There is a small fee to visit the Titanic Pump Room & Titanic Dock, payable in Cafe 1404 which is also where you can access the sites.
-If you’d rather have a guided experience, you can also do the walk with a guide which includes the visit to the Titanic Dock & Pump House.
+If you’d rather have a guided experience, you can book a guided tour of the dock and pump room or join a walking tour which includes the visit here.

 The Titanic Pump House and Dock is located about a 1 minute walk from the HMS Caroline and a 10 minute walk from the Titanic Museum.